Allergies Vs. Cold: Here’s How to Tell the Difference

 Muscle aches: A cold

 Dr. Shah explains that allergies usually target your airways and not much else.
 Sore muscles can stem from your inflammatory cells attacking an infection—which indicates a cold.
 “Allergies are caused by a hypersensitivity in the body,” she says.
-Here’s how to get relief from muscle aches.
+(Try these chili plasters for muscle aches.)

 A sore throat: A cold